dcrnofficial/doc/Quick start.md

 - **Launching dcrwallet**

-  In order to launch `dcrwallet`, you first must have created your wallet and connected `dcrd` to the Decred network.
+  In order to launch `dcrwallet`, you first must have created your wallet and connected `dcrnd` to the Decred-Next network.

-  With the correctly set configuration files, open another shell window in your Decred directory (or use the last window if you have just created your wallet).
+  With the correctly set configuration files, open another shell window in your Decred-Next directory (or use the last window if you have just created your wallet).
 Type the following command (review this guide’s Prerequisites to determine the right command for your OS/Shell application):

   ```shell
   ./dcrwallet